bergercookie/bergercookie.github.io/content/post/ros-faq.md

   to publish your python code to Github Release / PyPI, etc. or generate a debian package

+## TF Tree - Precision

+It seems that the transforms published in the TF tree (both in ROS1 and ROS2) are accurate up to millimetres.
+This means that If I publish a transform translation like `[0.123456789,0.0,0.0]` it will appear like `[0.123,0.0,0.0]` when I read it using `tf tf_echo` or `tf2_ros tf2_echo` from the command line.

 ## A Mental Model of the ROS1 Navigation Stack

 {{< rawhtml >}}